danielacb/alura-challenge/README.md

 <br>

-Made with React, Typescript, Styled Components and json-server.
+Made with React, Typescript, Styled Components and using GraphQl with [Hygraph](https://hygraph.com/).

 <br>

 ## Running the project locally

-Run the fake api
+Rename the `.env.example` to `.env` adding you Hygraph Token and API url, see How to generate it [here](https://hygraph.com/docs/api-reference/basics/authorization#api-endpoints).

+Install the dependencies

-#### `yarn backend`
+#### `yarn install`

 <br>